-The Native American Graves Protection and Repatriation Act (NAGPRA) was enacted on November 16, 1990, to address the rights of lineal descendants, Indian tribes, and Native Hawaiian organizations to Native American cultural items, including human remains, funerary objects, sacred objects, and objects of cultural patrimony.
+The Native American Graves Protection and Repatriation Act (NAGPRA) was enacted on November 16, 1990, to address the rights of lineal descendants, Indian Tribes, and Native Hawaiian organizations to Native American cultural items, including human remains, funerary objects, sacred objects, and objects of cultural patrimony.
 The Act assigned implementation responsibilities to the Secretary of the Interior, and staff support is provided by the National NAGPRA Program.
-The National NAGRPA Program is administered by the National Park Service, a bureau of the Department of the Interior.
+The National NAGPRA Program is administered by the National Park Service, a bureau of the Department of the Interior.